intel/libvpl/doc/surface_sharing_apis_overview.md

 } mfxSurfaceTypesSupported;
 ```

-As with other oneVPL implementation capabilities reports, an application may use this information in two ways:
+As with other Intel® VPL implementation capabilities reports, an application may use this information in two ways:
 1) It can call MFXEnumImplementations(format = MFX_IMPLCAPS_SURFACE_TYPES) either before or after session creation, and then use the contents of the returned mfxSurfaceTypesSupported structures to inform the construction of media processing pipelines.
 2) It can call MFXSetConfigFilterProperty() prior to session creation, which causes the dispatcher to filter out (remove) any implementations which do not support the requested surface sharing operations.
 See an example in the code snippets below.